<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 SHARE

-Whether you're looking to improve an existing survey instrument or create a new one, this survey design checklist—adapted from Dr. Hunter Gehlbach's research-backed approach—will ensure that you're gathering valid and reliable feedback from students, families, and/or staff.
+Whether you're looking to improve an existing survey instrument or create a new one, this survey design checklist—adapted from Dr. Hunter Gehlbach's research-backed approach—will ensure that you're gathering valid and reliable feedback from students, families, and staff.

 Survey Design Checklist